Blog

 • How will you incentivize deals to close?

-You can automatically send email communications to leads with Optix including tour reminders, special discounts and offers to help convert more prospects into members.
+You can use Automations in Optix to accomplish many of the tasks above, eliminating the need for a complex CRM system early in your coworking journey.
+Use Automations to automatically send email communications to leads including tour reminders, special discounts, and exclusive offers to help convert prospects into members.

 16. Determine what kind of community you want to build